MPSVIRAJ/Wound-Border-Characterization/README.md

     * **Important:** During installation, make sure to check the box for **"Add Python 3.10 to PATH"**.

 * **Git**: For cloning the repository.

+* **Tkinter GUI Toolkit:** This project's interactive plotting mode requires the Tkinter library.
+On many systems, this is included with Python by default.
+If it is not, you may need to install it separately using your system's package manager (e.g., `sudo apt-get install python3-tk` on Debian/Ubuntu, or `brew install tcl-tk` on macOS).

 * **(Windows Only) C++ Build Tools**: Some of the project's dependencies need to be compiled from source.
     1. Download the installer from [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).